-The Academy of Medical Sciences, in collaboration with the Philippines National Academy of Science and Technology (NAST), convened a policy workshop on rapid diagnostic tests in South East Asia in Manila, Philippines on the 23-24 October 2018.Ongoing
+The Academy of Medical Sciences, in collaboration with the Philippines National Academy of Science and Technology (NAST), convened a policy workshop on rapid diagnostic tests in South East Asia in Manila, Philippines on the 23-24 October 2018.Status: Completed

 Improving the development and deployment of rapid diagnostic tests in South East Asia

 Rapid diagnostic tests hold enormous promise in the battle against infectious disease in LMICs.
 Multiple diagnostic tests have been developed for many pathogens, including those primarily affecting LMICs.
 Good progress has been made in the implementation of rapid tests for several infections, including HIV, malaria and tuberculosis (TB).
 South East Asia has experience a number of outbreaks of infectious diseases such as bird flu (H5H1) in Kong Kong, SARS outbreak in Southern China, and chickungunya in India, other infectious diseases such as Malaria are endemic to the region.
-RDTs offer the opportunity to quickly diagnose, treat patients and contain the spread of the disease.
 Point-of-care tests could also help to address issues with laboratory infrastructure, which is poorly resourced in many LMICs.
 Being largely autonomous, point-of-care rapid tests can provide effective diagnostic services even in settings with limited laboratory facilities.
-Hence RDTs will also be vital in the diagnosis and treatment of many non-communicable diseases.

 Head of International